Overview

 Bottom Line

 Layer-1 assets operate within the same crypto macro environment but display meaningfully different volatility personalities.
-Proper regime analysis requires recognizing where each asset sits on the structural spectrum.
+Proper market structure analysis requires recognizing where each asset sits on the structural spectrum.